cvxpy/cvxpy/doc/source/index.rst

 CVXPY 1.6 introduces N-dimensional expressions with an analog API to NumPy ndarrays.
 This new feature is very experimental as only a small subset of CVXPY's atoms are supported.
-In addition, CVXPY has updated its documentation to a more modern theme based on sphinx immaterial.
+In addition, version 1.6 also introduces a sparsity attribute for variables, a new HiGHS solver interface for (mixed-integer) linear programs and quadratic programs, and support for Python 3.13.
+Finally, the CVXPY team has updated the documentation website to use a modern theme based on sphinx immaterial.
-Finally, version 1.6 will also introduce the ability to define a sparsity attribute for variables.

 .. _Clarabel: https://github.com/oxfordcontrol/Clarabel.rs
 .. _OSQP: https://osqp.org/